-SECTION 3. (a) The commission shall, subject to appropriation, employ an executive director who shall be authorized to appoint such other staff, subject to appropriation, necessary to carry out the commission's duties pursuant to this chapter and chapter two hundred and one.
-The staff shall serve at the pleasure of the commission and shall not be subject to the provisions of chapter thirty-one or section nine A of chapter thirty.
-The executive director shall be responsible for the administrative operation of the commission and shall perform such other tasks as the commission may determine.
-The commission may employ, subject to appropriation, the services of experts and consultants necessary to carry out its duties and may also accept the services of volunteers, who may be reimbursed for their actual and necessary expenses incurred in carrying out their duties.
+190 Section 3. (a) The commission shall, subject to appropriation, employ an 191 executive director who shall be authorized to appoint such other staff, subject to appropriation, 192 necessary to carry out the commission's duties pursuant to this chapter and chapter two hundred 193 and one.
+The staff shall serve at the pleasure of the commission and shall not be subject to the 194 provisions of chapter thirty-one or section nine A of chapter thirty.
+The executive director shall 195 be responsible for the administrative operation of the commission and shall perform such other 196 tasks as the commission may determine.
+The commission may employ, subject to appropriation, 197 the services of experts and consultants necessary to carry out its duties and may also accept the 198 services of volunteers, who may be reimbursed for their actual and necessary expenses incurred 199 in carrying out their duties.
+200 (b) The commission, pursuant to the provisions of section two of chapter 201 thirty A, shall adopt such rules and regulations as are necessary to carry out the purposes of this 202 chapter.
+203 (c) The commission shall be subject to all laws and regulations governing the 204 procurement by state agencies and commissions of supplies, services or construction.
+205 Section 4. (a) Any resident of the commonwealth who is indigent (as defined in 206 section twenty-seven A of chapter two hundred and sixty-one) and who is an incapacitated 207 person for whom no other qualified person or organization is available and willing to accept 208 appointment as guardian, conservator or other fiduciary, shall be eligible for the services of the 209 commission.
+210 (b) A court or other appointing authority shall not appoint as guardian,

-- (b) The commission, pursuant to the provisions of section two of chapter thirty A, shall adopt such rules and regulations as are necessary to carry out the purposes of this chapter. - (c) The commission shall be subject to all laws and regulations governing the procurement by state agencies and commissions of supplies, services or construction. - SECTION 4. (a) Any resident of the commonwealth who is indigent (as defined in section twenty-seven A of chapter two hundred and sixty-one) and who is an incapacitated person for whom no other qualified person or organization is available and willing to accept appointment as guardian, conservator or other fiduciary, shall be eligible for the services of the commission. - (b) A court or other appointing authority shall not appoint as guardian, conservator or other fiduciary either the commission or any agency or individual contracting with the commission unless the court or other appointing authority first determines that no other qualified person or organization is available and willing to accept the appointment.
-In addition, in any case involving a minor, the court or other appointing authority shall not appoint as guardian, conservator or other fiduciary either the commission or any agency or individual contracting with the commission unless the court or other appointing authority first determines that responsibility for the minor cannot be accepted by the department of social services pursuant to chapter one hundred and nineteen.
-No court or other appointing authority shall appoint either the commission or any agency or individual contracting with the commission as guardian, conservator or other fiduciary of any eligible person unless the commission or the agency or individual contracting with the commission or the agency or individual contracting with the commission or the agency or individual contracting with the commission, and communicates with the court, that it, he or she has the capacity to provide high-quality fiduciary services and can otherwise carry out the responsibilities under such appointment; and any appointment in violation of this provision shall be void.
+210 (b) A court of other appointing authority shall not appoint as guardian, 211 conservator or other fiduciary either the commission or any agency or individual contracting

+212 with the commission unless the court or other appointing authority first determines that no other 213 qualified person or organization is available and willing to accept the appointment.
+In addition, 214 in any case involving a minor, the court or other appointing authority shall not appoint as 215 guardian, conservator or other fiduciary either the commission or any agency or individual 216 contracting with the commission unless the court or other appointing authority first determines 217 that responsibility for the minor cannot be accepted by the department of social services pursuant 218 to chapter one hundred and nineteen.
+No court or other appointing authority shall appoint either 219 the commission or any agency or individual contracting with the commission as guardian, 220 conservator or other fiduciary of any eligible person unless the commission or the agency or 221 individual contracting with the commission first determines, in accordance with this chapter and 222 rules and regulations of the commission, and communicates with the court, that it, he or she has 223 the capacity to provide high-quality fiduciary services and can otherwise carry out the 224 responsibilities under such appointment; and any appointment in violation of this provision shall 225 be void.